Can you really grow food year-round?

 Extending your growing season is one of the best ways to get more from your garden, especially in short season climates.
+One way to extend your growing seasons is to use an underground greenhouse known as a walipini.

 The best time to season extend is in the spring and fall, and if you’re feeling extra adventurous, the winter months even with the snow.